tamim662/dynamic-website-ICT726/README.md

-# MindGlow Therapy — ICT726 Assignment 3 Website
+# MindGlow Therapy — ICT726 Group Assignment dynamic Website

 This is a static, from-scratch website built with **HTML5**, **CSS3**, and a little **JavaScript** — no frameworks or templates.